Coach (sport): Knowledge

-Coaches require descriptive knowledge and procedural knowledge that relate to all aspects of coaching, with expert coaches using tacit knowledge more freely.
-Teachers knowledge has been categorized, like coaches knowledge with various terms being used.
-Many categories falling under content knowledge, pedagogical knowledge, pedagogical-content knowledge.
+Coaches need descriptive knowledge and procedural knowledge that can relate to all aspects of coaching, with expert coaches using tacit knowledge more freely.
+Teachers' knowledge has been categorized, like coaches knowledge with various terms being used.
+Such terms assist players and athletes' understand what the coach is trying to get them to execute.
+Augmented feedback is one of the terms used, which is the term used for the different ways a coach can give evaluations.
+Many categories fall under content knowledge, pedagogical knowledge, and pedagogical-content knowledge.
 When considering the need to build relationships with others and athletes, interpersonal knowledge has been included.
-Then when considering professional development requiring the skills to learn from experience while utilizing reflective practice, intrapersonal knowledge has been included.
+Then when considering professional development, which requires the skills to learn from experience while utilizing reflective practice, intrapersonal knowledge has been included.

 It is rare in professional sport for a team not to hire a former professional player, but playing and coaching have different knowledge bases.
 The combination of professional, interpersonal, and intrapersonal knowledge can lead to good thinking habits, maturity, wisdom, and capacity to make reasonable judgements.